MionKit/mion/README.md

 ## `Automatic Serialization & Validation`

-Mikrokit uses [Deepkit's runtime types](https://deepkit.io/) for automatic [validation](https://docs.deepkit.io/english/validation.html) and [serialization/deserialization](https://docs.deepkit.io/english/serialization.html).
+mion uses [Deepkit's runtime types](https://deepkit.io/) for automatic [validation](https://docs.deepkit.io/english/validation.html) and [serialization/deserialization](https://docs.deepkit.io/english/serialization.html).
 Thanks to Deepkit's magic the type information is available at runtime and the data can be auto-magically Validated and Serialized.

 Runtime types allow for a completely new set of capabilities.
 Please check Deepkit's documentation for install instructions and more information: